FLOATING-POINT/fleximodal.tv/wp-content/plugins/betterdocs/README.txt

 ## 📊 INSIGHTFUL ANALYTICS TO EVALUATE PERFORMANCE (PRO) ##

 Track and evaluate activities on your documentation page and improve customer experience.
 Also, analyze the site traffic to get insights about your Knowledge Base.

+## 🆕 CREATE MULTIPLE KNOWLEDGE BASE (PRO) ##

+Got multiple products?
+You can easily create multiple knowledge-bases for your different products and provide instant support to your customers from one place

+You don’t have to just take our word for it.
+See what one of the WordPress experts are saying:

+> - Sweet solution for adding a knowledge base to your website.
+> - Visit /docs to view the built-in page (URL is changeable in settings)
+> - Easy to create and manage with beautiful layouts and powerful search.

+> -Nathan, iThemes

 🙌 After reading this feature list, you can probably imagine BetterDocs is the most advanced and powerful documentation plugin in the market.
 Give BetterDocs a try.